marcelkornblum/sn-rfcs/text/0004-hosting.md

 You might choose GCP for your project / environment if:
 * Your production environment has to be on GCP (perhaps it's client mandated)
 * Your project hosting requirement is [static files](#static-hosting-gcp) only (*static works better on GCP than AWS*)
+* You need basic password protection on your static site, perhaps on non-production environments (this is easy in GCP and complex in AWS)
 * You are using a service provided by GCP without a close analogue on AWS (especially e.g. an ML service)
 * You are using a tool or toolchain that is GCP-specific
 * The people involved in the day to day on the project are more comfortable with GCP